Jaanuszek/Game_Engine_OpenGl/README.md

-# Game Engine OpenGL TODO CHANGE NAME!!
+# Game Engine OpenGL

 ## DESCRIPTION
-TODO: create and change the name of project<br>
-<name_of_project> is a simple game engine that renders some basic 3D objects.
+This is a simple game engine that renders some basic 3D objects.
 Using a GUI you can generate various 3D objects, execute transformation (such as rotating, translating, scaling), apply shaders and place custom textures.
 User can move around the scene using a camera and change the view with the mouse.
 There is also straightforward light physics (one source of light that affects the objects).